-- knowing how to manipulate your camera’s settings to get the look you want
+- Knowing how to manipulate your camera’s settings to get the look you want

-- taking lots of images in order to get that single great one
+- Taking lots of images in order to get that single great one

-- knowing what an amazing photo looks like so that you recognize it when you are culling
+- Knowing what an amazing photo looks like so that you recognize it when you are culling

-- experience with editing and taking the time to make each photo look its best
+- Experience with editing and taking the time to make each photo look its best

-- knowing what an amazing photo looks like so that you can get there when editing
+- Knowing what an amazing photo looks like so that you can get there when editing

-- a good degree of luck such as being at the right place at the right time
+- A good degree of luck such as being at the right place at the right time

 Note that I didn’t mention great camera equipment on that list.
 I’m with the majority of professionals that say it’s more the photographer than the equipment that makes a great photo.
 It’s often compared to a great typewriter writing a classic novel; it’s the writer that writes the novel and not the typewriter.

-That said, there are many specific scenarios where equipment (even the memory cards) does make the difference.
+That said, there are many specific scenarios where professional equipment (even memory cards) does make the difference.
 If you don’t have a lens with a low f-stop, there’s no way to capture low-light images without a lot of noise in them.
 If you don’t have a high-speed SD card, it’s impossible to get a rapid-fire series of action shots.
 If you don’t have a flash that can bounce off the ceiling and/or a diffuser of some kind, in some situations, it’s just impossible to eliminate shadows.